 Director – Kirill Serebrennikov – 2021 – Russia – Cert.
 18 – 145m

-The stream of consciousness existence of an urban, Russian comic book artist who has the ‘flu – out in cinemas on Friday, February 11th
+The stream of consciousness existence of an urban, Russian comic book artist who has the ‘flu – out on VoD on Tuesday, June 28th

 Despite being under the weather with the ‘flu, city dweller Petrov (Semyon Serzin) is trying his best to carry on as normal.
 Not so easy when you’re out of it.
 His nightmare starts with a bus journey.
 A nine-year-old girl kindly offers him her seat, but before he’s sat down, someone else seems to have taken it.
 A misogynist old man talks to the girl, telling her that often girls her age are married off and possibly already cheating on their husbands.